y-prog/BO_RandomDecomposition_NeuralNetworks/README.md

 - Loads the training data from a CSV file (`train.csv`).
 - Calls the `preprocess_data()` function to preprocess the loaded data.
-- Splits the preprocessed data into training and testing sets using a 33% test size and a random state of 42.
+- Splits the preprocessed data into training and testing sets using a 25% test size and a random state of 42.
 - Defines the sizes of the neural network layers based on the number of input features.
 - Instantiates neural network objects and activation functions.
 - Constructs a CustomTask object and defines the search space for Bayesian optimization.
 - Builds an optimizer using Bayesian Optimization (BO) techniques.
 - Optimizes weights and biases using BO with the specified number of iterations.
-- Evaluates the optimized model on the test data.
-- Computes the accuracy of the model on the test set.
+- Computes the accuracy of the model on the train test set.
-- Prints the best weights and biases obtained from optimization.
-- Prints the training set accuracy obtained during optimization.
-- Prints the test set accuracy obtained after evaluating the model.
+- Prints both Bayesian Optimization and Back Propagation train and test results